In 2013, I was at the peak of my career as a surgeon and was also running a well-known European digital health startup I had founded.

 In this present moment.

-Deciding on the next right step for you from that vantage point and not about what you wish you did then or hope to do in the future is the kind of balance I’m talking about.
+Deciding on the next right step for you from that vantage point and not about what you wish you did then or hope to do in the future is the kind of self-compassion I’m talking about.

 And, it will be so important to be able to look back one day and know you’ve lived it to the fullest.